Here’s a handy list of 10 accessories for food photography to make your life a little easier when capturing those mouth watering images.

 Anybody who has read any of this blog before will know i’m a big advocate of the tripod and it should be the first thing (after a camera and a lens) on a food photography shopping list.

-If you want to read a little bit more about which is the best tripod for food photography, check out this post here.
+If you want to read a little bit more about tripods, check out my best tripod for food photography post.

 If you’re looking to shoot overhead images of your food then getting an arm attachment for your tripod is a great investment.

 It allows you to get your camera right over the top of your food and keep it rock solid so you can have confidence it’s not going to tip over if you accidentally knock your tripod.